danielbereza50/courseProjects/SEO/README.md

 2 very import SEO metrices (Bounce Rate and Session Duration)

-1) If Bounce Rate is too high
+1) If Engaged Sessions is too low
-2) Session Duration is too low
+2) If Average Engagement Time is too low

 -> Google will drop keyword rankings.